Print | Close

 OUTLINE:

-Patients undergo pelvic proton beam therapy daily on Monday-Friday for 7-9 weeks.
+Patients undergo pelvic proton beam therapy daily on Monday-Friday for 7-9 weeks and then undergo intensity-modulated proton therapy (IMPT).
 Patients may receive a high-dose rate brachytherapy boost.
-Patients also undergo collection of blood samples at screening and during follow up, may undergo bone scan and digital rectal exam (DRE) at screening, and undergo computed tomography (CT) or magnetic resonance imaging (MRI) at screening and then as clinically indicated.
+Patients also undergo collection of blood samples at screening and during follow up, may undergo bone scan, positron emission tomography (PET) and digital rectal exam (DRE) at screening, and undergo computed tomography (CT) or magnetic resonance imaging (MRI) at screening and then as clinically indicated.

 After completion of study treatment, patients are followed up at 1, 3, 6, 9 and 12 months, and 1.5, 2, 2.5, and 3 years.